faliure/laravel-resourceable/README.md

 - User's main Resource is `App\Http\Resources\UserModel`

-If that's not the case, you may define a property `resourceClass` in your Resourceable Modelm, like so:
+If that's not the case, you may define a property `resourceClass` in your Resourceable Modem, like so:

 ```php
 class User implements Resourceable